laoban-dev/laoban-dev.github.io/docs/laoban/GETTING.STARTED.md

 # The 'do it yourself way'

+It is almost always better to use [`laoban-admin`](https://www.npmjs.com/package/@laoban/admin) but if you want to do it yourself then follow these steps.

 ## Setting up `laoban.json`
 Details of this file can be found [here](LAOBAN.JSON.md).
 If you are working with typescript and using yarn a reasonable start is
 ```json
 {
   "packageManager": "yarn",